Home CGS 2820C

 Only use Notepad or Visual Studio Code for the first assignments

-A Simple Sample web page at right
+A basic Sample web page at right

 This sample is just a short demo.
 Your page will be much longer as you prepare real home page.